JereKuusela/valheim-upgrade_world/publish/README.md

 For technical reasons, currently loaded areas are not nuked (about 200 meters around the player).

-After running, use "genloc" command to redistribute locations to destroyed areas (otherwise you get the same locations as before).
+After running, use "place" or "genloc" command to redistribute locations to destroyed areas (otherwise you get the same locations as before).

 Portals in the loaded area won't be autoamtically disconnected but relogging fixes that.